thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 <tr>
 	<td>
 	    <b>LEARN modules</b>
-     	    <br>Want to learn more at your own pace?
-You can now do it on LEARN!
-Click on the curated LEARN modules below to build your competency in Serving with Heart, Commitment and Purpose.
+     	    <br>LEARN more at your own pace!
+Click on the curated modules below to build your competency in Working As One Public Service.
 		<br><br>
-- <a href="https://www.learn.gov.sg/dlp/student/course/281">Driving A Culture Of Collaboration<br>
+		- <a href="https://www.learn.gov.sg/dlp/student/course/281">Driving A Culture Of Collaboration</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/202">Forming Collaborative Teams</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/166">Leading Cross-Functional Teams</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/7972">Leading your Team in Successful Collaborations</a><br>